Skip to main content

 Academic

 A sophisticated analysis of the interplay between progestin-only contraceptives and bone metabolism requires moving beyond a simple assessment of estrogen suppression.
 The biochemical properties of the specific progestin molecule itself are of considerable importance.
 Progestins are a heterogeneous group of synthetic steroids, and their structural similarities to other hormones, such as testosterone, can result in cross-reactivity with other steroid receptors.
-This leads to a spectrum of androgenic, anti-androgenic, and glucocorticoid effects that can modulate the overall impact on bone.

 Progestins can be broadly categorized based on their parent compound.
-For instance, those derived from 19-nortestosterone, such as and norethindrone, tend to exhibit some androgenic properties.
+For instance, those derived from 19-nortestosterone, such as levonorgestrel and norethindrone, tend to exhibit some androgenic properties.
 This means they can bind to and activate androgen receptors.
 In the context of bone, androgen receptor activation is generally considered to be anabolic, promoting bone formation.

 Conversely, progestins derived from spironolactone, such as drospirenone, possess anti-androgenic properties, meaning they block androgen receptors.
-The clinical significance of these differing properties in the context of progestin-only contraception and is an area of active research.
+The clinical significance of these differing properties in the context of progestin-only contraception and bone health is an area of active research.
 Some meta-analyses have suggested that the androgenic profile of a progestin can influence its effect on bone turnover markers, with more androgenic progestins potentially having a less detrimental, or even a neutral, effect.

 How Do Different Progestins Affect Bone Turnover Markers?